 Download & Other Tools

 - Footnote: Due to changes in methodology, these estimates should not be compared with data from earlier years.
+Experiences of being treated unfairly because of sexual orientation or gender identity are reported for survey years 2020 and later only, and for children ages 6-17 only.
 These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.
 For more information, see https://www.childhealthdata.org/learn-about-the-nsch/NSCH.

 - Measures of Childhood Adversity and Resilience on Kidsdata.org